 The very first St. Patrick's Day parade was not in Ireland.
 It was in Boston in 1737.

-The largest parade in the US, held since 1762, is in New York City, and draws more than one million spectators each year.
+The largest parade in the United States, held since 1762, is in New York City, and draws more than one million spectators each year.

 Over 100 US cities hold a parade every year.
 Some of the other biggest St. Patrick's Day parades are in Chicago, Illinois and Savannah, Georgia.